-Texas Judge Sentences Former Baylor Frat President To Sidestep Rape Charge
+Texas Judge Allows Former Baylor Frat President To Sidestep Rape Charge

 Goodwyn reports the alleged victim told Judge Ralph Strother she was furious the prosecutors who struck the plea agreement did not attend the hearing.
 "If I had the courage to come back to Waco and face my rapist and testify, you could at least have had enough respect for me to show up today," she said.

-Strother, on at least two other occasions in the past couple of years, dealt leniently with men accused of raping or sexually assaulting Baylor students, the Associated Press reports.
+Strother, on at least two other occasions in the past couple of years, dealt leniently with men accused of raping or sexually assaulting Baylor students, AP reports.

 The offer of a plea deal was made public in August, according to the Waco Tribune-Herald.
 Baylor is a private Christian university in Waco.

-"The way the victim's family found out about the plea deal is they read it in the local newspaper," NPR's Goodwyn reports.
+"The way the victim's family found out about the plea deal is they read it in the local newspaper," Goodwyn reports.

 Upon learning the news, the woman and her family urged Strother to reject the plea agreement and send the case to trial, according to the Tribune-Herald.